-Students receive credit for approved internships with an employer in the field of Computer Applications Office under the direction of the Cooperative Education director.
-The worksite must be approved by the Department Chair.
+Students receive credit for approved internships with an employer in the field of Computer Applications and Office Technologies under the direction of the Cooperative Education Director.
+The internship course will assist students in acquiring desirable work habits, attitudes and career awareness.
+The work-site will be approved by the Department Chair.
+Students must work 150 hours paid or 120 hours non-paid.

-CAOT 941 Cooperative Education 941 - CAOT 3 UNITS (CSU)
+CAOT 941 Cooperative Education 941 - CAOT 4 UNITS (RPT 3) (CSU)